thomaspark/snowball/readme.txt

 5. Open Snowball's code editor to inspect a block and customize it with your own CSS.

 == Changelog ==

+= 0.4.7 =
+* Add new width options for text blocks
+* Fix height bug on image sliders

 = 0.4.6 =
 * Include Snowball articles in category and tag archives